 Modern artists

-Franco-Tunisian painter — from discreet sketches to the world’s walls
+Franco-Tunisian painter — from discreet sketches to the walls of the world

 Born in November 1948 in Tazerka, a small coastal village in Tunisia, Ahmed Hajeri grew up in a modest environment where art was not a given.
-In 1968, he left his homeland to settle in France.
-He first led the life of an electrician, far from studios and galleries, until a stroke of luck changed the course of his story: his sketches, imbued with a unique sensitivity, were noticed by architect and artist Roland Morand.
+In 1968, he left his native land to settle in France.
+He first led a life as an electrician worker, far from workshops and galleries, before a happy accident changed the course of his story: his sketches, imbued with a singular sensitivity, were noticed by the architect and artist Roland Morand.

-In 1977, his first exhibition at Galerie Messine in Paris met with immediate success and caught the attention of the art world.
-Since then, Paris has remained his home port, while staying open to the multiple horizons that fuel his imagination.
+In 1977, his first exhibition at the Galerie Messine, in Paris, met with immediate success and attracted the attention of the art world.
+Since then, Paris has remained his home port, while staying open to the multiple horizons that nourish his imagination.

-For more than four decades, Ahmed Hajeri has exhibited across the world, in prestigious institutions and galleries: Galerie Fanny Guillon-Lafaille (Paris), Phyllis Kind Gallery (New York), Kanvas Art Gallery (Tunis), Institut du Monde Arabe (Paris), as well as in Seoul, Seville, Dakar, and Damascus.
+For over four decades, Ahmed Hajeri has exhibited around the world, in prestigious institutions and galleries: Galerie Fanny Guillon-Lafaille (Paris), Phyllis Kind Gallery (New York), Kanvas Art Gallery (Tunis), Institut du Monde Arabe (Paris), as well as in Seoul, Seville, Dakar, and Damascus.

 A self-taught artist, he has developed a pictorial language free from academic constraints, where Tunisian memory and cosmopolitan influences dialogue in a colorful, poetic, and deeply personal universe.
 His works, fragments of wandering and emotion, testify to his ability to transform uprootedness into creative power.